 The Question: The branches on my Rhododendrons are turning black.
 Are these shrubs dying?

 The Answer from Fox Tree Service president Bart L. Fusco: The black flaky like material on the branch structure of many plants is called Sooty Mold.
-This grows on the high sugar concentrated waste (known as honey dew) of many of the piercing – sucking insects & Arachnids, such as Spider Mites.
+This grows on the high sugar concentrated waste (known as honey dew) of many of the piercing-sucking insects and arachnids, such as spider mites.

 A group of Rhododendrons adjacent & protected by a house or other warm structure will be showing this problem now.
 Even when these plants are treated with a pesticide, the umbrella like shape of the waxy evergreen leaves protect the scale insects from direct contact with the chemical.
 Especially when horticultural or dormant oil is used on the plants, as these surfactants must contact the Scale insect to be effective.